microsoft/FabConRTITutorial/docs/workshop.md

   - [Implement a Real-Time Intelligence Solution Tutorial](https://learn.microsoft.com/fabric/real-time-intelligence/tutorial-introduction)
   - To complete the lab you **must** have access to a [Microsoft Fabric](https://www.microsoft.com/microsoft-fabric/getting-started) workspace with at least Contributor permissions.

-### Fabric tenant and capacity for FabConEU 2024 tutorial
+### Fabric tenant and capacity for dataMinds Connect 2024 tutorial

 <div class="important" data-title="Note">